Coder-TheBeJIIHiu/randomHelper/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Coder-TheBeJIIHiu/randomHelper)](https://github.com/Coder-TheBeJIIHiu/randomHelper/issues)
 [![GitHub stars](https://img.shields.io/github/stars/Coder-TheBeJIIHiu/randomHelper)](https://github.com/Coder-TheBeJIIHiu/randomHelper/stargazers)

 `rand-helper` is a JavaScript library designed to generate random values of different data types and manipulate numbers.
+The module uses 5 algorithms to generate a random number.

+# There may be mistakes!
+I did not finish some algorithms, some module functions may not work
 ## Installation

 To install the `rand-helper` module, run one of the following commands: